-Course Outcomes: The students will be in a position to effectively manage human resources, create a sense of understanding and good relations between management and HR.
-Develop ability handle the grievances and participate effectively in collective bargaining.
+Relations.
+They get insight into the disciplinary procedure, lay off and retrenchment.
+They resources, create a sense of understanding and good relations between management and bargaining.
 They will demonstrate a clear view of the different types of settlement available for employees.
 They will have an insight with regard to standing orders and disciplinary procedure.